BOOK ONLINE

 Yes.
 All doctors working with us are registered with the Medical Board of Australia.
 In addition, many hold a Fellowship of the Royal Australian College of General Practitioners (RACGP).

-Doctors working with us through the Approved Medical Deputising Service Program (AMDSP) are further assessed by the Department of Health and Ageing prior to placement on the program.
 Doctors on the AMDSP are required to meet stringent continuing medical education requirements as required by the RACGP and are mentored by our Medical Advisory team towards achieving Fellowship of the RACGP.

 One of our doctors will telephone you as soon as possible after your booking to advise you regarding any relevant self-care information prior to their arrival.
 Patients are attended in a medically appropriate time for their condition.
-During peak times your doctor may be delayed because of the number of patients and the distance necessary to travel.
-All patients will be attended to as soon as possible.

 What if it is an emergency and I can't wait?

-If you feel that your illness or injury is of a very serious nature, you should immediately call for an ambulance by phoning 000, or visit the Accident and Emergency department at your local hospital.
+If you feel that your illness or injury is of a very serious nature, you should immediately call for an ambulance by phoning 000, or visit the Accident and Emergency department at your local hospital

-Common Medical Issues
+Which Common Medical Issues do DoctorDoctor help with?

 1. Gastroenteritis and digestive problems